 Many Christians today don’t share their faith with others, either informally with family, friends and colleagues, or formally in outreach with the Church.
-The main reason for this is that they don’t feel equipped, especially when faced with the cults.
+The world is increasingly intolerant of truth claims and this can undermine confidence.
+Also, Christians often don’t feel equipped to share, especially when faced with the cults.
 These steps will help you achieve balance and prepare you for those doorstep conversations.

 ‘Be diligent in these matters; give yourself wholly to them, so that everyone may see your progress.’
-(1 Tim.4:15)
+(1 Tim.4:7-15)

-A life of apologetics can lead to an unbalanced Christian life.
-You can spend so much time looking at negative things – scripture twisting, deception, and half-truths – that one day you look up and find that you don’t have a positive side to your faith.
+The work of apologetics, if not carefully managed, can lead to an unbalanced Christian life.
+You can spend so much time looking at negative things – scripture twisting, deception, and half-truths – that one day you look up and find you don’t have a positive side to your faith.
 You spend so much time looking at the error that you don’t spend time learning and growing in the truth.
 The best preparation for witnessing is a steady Christian life, church involvement, Bible reading, a prayer life, spiritual development, being faithful in the little things.
 These things keep us grounded in the truth, the good news about Jesus Christ (Mark 1:1)

 Make it your business to understand and live by the basics of Christian teachings: the nature of God, the person of Jesus, the nature of man and the fall, God’s work in redemption, the work of the Spirit, the church, the purposes of God in saving a people for himself.
-All these shape the way we think about the world and our place in it.
+All these shape the way we think about the world and our place in it and live accordingly.

-The reason that Jehovah’s Witnesses and Mormon missionaries are so apparently capable on the doorstep is that they have spent time immersed in their own faith and preparing what to say.
+The reason Jehovah’s Witnesses and Mormon missionaries are so apparently capable on the doorstep is that they have spent time preparing what to say.
 It requires effort but we should be willing to do the same.
 Are you excited about being a Christian, about what God has done, and what he has promised?
 It is not much extra work to think about how I would share with others what engages and excites me in the gospel in which I am daily rooted.

 “I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes.”
 (Romans 1:16)

-Have you noticed how people share their their lives and interests, talk about the teams they support, express their views on this and that?
+Have you noticed how people share their beliefs and interests, teams they support, their views on this and that?
 They readily produce an apologetic if their choice or view is criticised, it never occurring to them this is anything but normal.
-A key to learning confidence in sharing our faith is to treat it as a normal part of your life that you can share quite casually in conversation.
+A key to learning confidence in sharing our faith is to do the same, to treat it as a normal part of our lives that you can share quite casually in conversation.
 Indeed, some of the best witnessing opportunities are simple conversations about every day life.

 I have lost count of the times when I have seized the opportunity to say something simple like, ‘I don’t know how people cope without faith,’ or to relate something I heard at church at the weekend.
 This finds common ground with a Mormon or Jehovah’s Witness who have their own faith experiences.
 It introduces the subject around the coffee break at work, and can lead to meaningful conversations.